vini-cc/Sensor_Fusion_Nanodegree/2D_Feature_Tracking/README.md

 ## 1. About

   1.1 Data Buffer

+That part was made to define the number of images being processed at the same time.
+To our purpose, just 2 images were used.
+Without it, the script probably will become slower and less straight.
+Considering that time is a preponderant topic to select 2D feature tracking model, dataBuffer is a main step.

   1.2 Keypoint Detection

 Here is the list of detectors: